-The right to remain silent when being questioned by the police is a crucial part of our freedom.
-It offers you some of the greatest protections of any constitutional right, at least when it comes to dealing with the police.
-In this article, we’ll go over the right to remain silent so that you are well equipped if you ever end up in a situation where the police are trying to question you.
+The right to remain silent when being questioned by the police isn’t just something we see on TV shows—it’s a crucial part of our freedom.
+It offers citizens of the United States some of the strongest protections of any constitutional right (especially when dealing with the police).

 “No person . . . shall be compelled in any criminal case to be a witness against himself.”

-The Constitution guarantees this right, so it would be silly to just throw it away.
-Thankfully, there are some protections in place to try to prevent you from saying more than you need or want to.
-This is where Miranda rights come in.
+The United States Constitution guarantees this right, so it would be silly to throw it away.
+Thankfully, some protections are in place to prevent you from saying more than you need or want to.

 “…the Fifth Amendment privilege is available outside of criminal court proceedings and serves to protect persons in all settings in which their freedom of action is curtailed in any significant way from being compelled to incriminate themselves…the prosecution may not use statements, whether exculpatory or inculpatory, stemming from custodial interrogation of the defendant unless it demonstrates the use of procedural safeguards effective to secure the privilege against self-incrimination.
 By custodial interrogation, we mean questioning initiated by law enforcement officers after a person has been taken into custody or otherwise deprived of his freedom of action in any significant way.”

-The right to remain silent is just as important for the innocent as it is for the guilty.
+Whether you did the crime or not, always invoke your right to remain silent.
+The right to remain silent is just as crucial for the innocent as it is for the guilty.

-Once you start talking, you have no control over what happens.
-If you speak to an officer about yourself or your activities, the officer may later claim you confessed to a crime, or said something incriminating, even if you didn’t.
+Once you start talking, you cannot control how police use that information in their criminal investigation.
+If you speak to an officer about yourself or your activities, the officer may later claim you confessed to a crime or said something incriminating, even if you didn’t.

 Also, if you refuse to speak to the police, the officer is less likely to try to make up something you said.
 So use your right to remain silent as your shield against self-incrimination.

-You never know how your words are going to sound in court when an officer testifies, or how they will look in a transcript.
-Eliminate that uncertainty by remaining silent so that you can maintain maximum control over your case.
+You never know how your words will sound in court when an officer testifies or how they will look in a transcript.
+Eliminate that uncertainty by remaining silent to maintain maximum control over your case.

 There is a very short list of things that should come out of your mouth when dealing with the police:

-Exercising your right to remain silent is one very important exception to the general rule of being cooperative with the police.
+Yes.
+Exercising your right to remain silent is an important exception to the general rule of being cooperative with the police.
 You always want to be physically cooperative.

 The right to remain silent is one of the best sources of leverage that you have against the police when they interact with you.

 The Constitution protects you from testifying against yourself; this includes answering an officer’s questions.
-When you answer their questions, beyond your identity, you risk having your words used against you in court.
+When you answer their questions beyond your identity, you risk having your words used against you in court.

 Even if you remain silent, you should still be physically compliant to avoid a resisting arrest charge.

-If you think you might have been a victim of a false arrest, an unreasonable search, or other civil rights violation, contact Chicago civil rights attorney Jordan Marsh for a free consultation at (312) 401-5510, or at firstname.lastname@example.org.
+If you think you might have been a victim of a false arrest, an unreasonable search, or other civil rights violation, contact Chicago civil rights attorney Jordan Marsh for a free consultation at (224) 220-9000 or at firstname.lastname@example.org.

-constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
+The information provided on this website does not, and is not intended to constitute legal advice; all information, content, and materials available on this site are for general informational purposes only.
 Use of and access to this website or any of the links contained within the site do not create an attorney-client relationship between you and our office.